MIT-LCP/mimic-code/website/content/en/docs/access/cloud.md

   * This option adds the GCP e-mail in your PhysioNet account to a BigQuery access list; it's required in order to use the data in BigQuery.
 3. **Cloud**: Adds your GCP e-mail to the access list for downloading the data from a GCP Storage Bucket.
   * This option adds the GCP e-mail in your PhysioNet account to a GCP access list; it's required in order to download the data from a storage bucket on GCP.
+4. TBD.
+AWS is not yet available for MIMIC-IV.
+5. TBD.
+AWS is not yet available for MIMIC-IV.
+6. Provides a command for downloading the data from PhysioNet as individual CSV files using `wget` (when compared to the image above, your command will have a distinct username).
+  * This downloads the data directly from PhysioNet servers, but in their raw (usually uncompressed) form.

 <!--
 4. **Cloud**: A public page for viewing the data description in the AWS Open Data Repository.
   * This forwards you to the AWS Open Data Repository listing of the data.
 For information on how to use AWS, we [recommend reading this tutorial](https://aws.amazon.com/blogs/big-data/perform-biomedical-informatics-without-a-database-using-mimic-iii-data-and-amazon-athena/).
 5. **Cloud**: Adds your AWS account ID to the access list for AWS.
   * This is necessary in order to access the data via AWS services.
 For information on how to use AWS, we [recommend reading this tutorial](https://aws.amazon.com/blogs/big-data/perform-biomedical-informatics-without-a-database-using-mimic-iii-data-and-amazon-athena/).
 -->
-4. TBD.
-AWS is not yet available for MIMIC-IV.
-5. TBD.
-AWS is not yet available for MIMIC-IV.
-6. Provides a command for downloading the data from PhysioNet as individual CSV files using `wget` (when compared to the image above, your command will have a distinct username).
-  * This downloads the data directly from PhysioNet servers, but in their raw (usually uncompressed) form.

 Options #1, #3, #4, and #6 all provide the ability to download the data locally.
-For the remainder of this guide, we will focus on the two options which provide access to the data in a cloud based relational database (#2 and #5 in the above).
+For users interested in using BigQuery, you can read the [getting started with using MIMIC-IV on BigQuery page](/docs/access/bigquery) and subsequently read the [querying tutorial on BigQuery](/docs/tutorials/bigquery).

 ## Documentation